 I believe this all boils down to 5 steps.
 Next week, I’m teaching what those are in our once-a-year free event, and I hope you grab a spot because what you’ll learn can drastically change the way your child eats!

-Grab a Spot in the Free Conquer Your Child’s Picky Eating Online Event: Perfect for Kid’s with Food Sensitivities
+Grab a Spot in the Free 3 Keys to Turn Picky Eating Around Workshop: Perfect for Kid’s with Food Sensitivities

-This event is a special three part series, in each video, you’ll learn a key component to helping your kid conquer their extreme picky eating so that meals can be enjoyable instead of a battleground.
+This free workshop you will learn key components to helping your kid conquer their extreme picky eating so that meals can be enjoyable instead of a battleground.
 And, so that your child can learn to eat new foods and stop gagging and throwing up.

 Alisha Grogan is a licensed occupational therapist and founder of Your Kid’s Table.
 She has over 17 years experience with expertise in sensory processing and feeding development in babies, toddlers, and children.
 Alisha also has 3 boys of her own at home.
 Learn more about her here.